maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 </video>

 #### Light information
 To get the information about the lighting, we used some phototransistors.
 Jason did the schematic but all in all, it is quite easy: we have two pull-down resistors and a 3.3V source.
-The phototransistor let the current flow more or less depending on the amount of light received so the value of the voltage just above the resistors vary depending on the amount of light !
+The phototransistor lets the current flow more or less depending on the amount of light received so the value of the voltage just above the resistors varies depending on the amount of light!

 we can then fix this little PCB inside our "cardboard box" and start experimenting: